emilorisit/landing_page/README.md

 ## Features

-- Clean, minimalist design using Bootstrap 5.3 and custom CSS
+- Clean, minimalist design using vanilla HTML and CSS
 - Professional profile presentation with circular avatar
 - Responsive layout that works on all devices
 - Integrated social media links (LinkedIn, GitHub, X, Instagram)
-- Font Awesome 6.4 icons for social media buttons
+- Unicode symbols for social media icons
 - Automatic deployment to Domeneshop via SFTP

 ## Development

-This is a static website built with HTML and CSS.
+This is a static website built with vanilla HTML and CSS.
 The site uses:
-- Bootstrap 5.3 CDN for responsive grid and base styling
+- Pure CSS for layout and styling
-- Custom CSS for profile-specific styling
+- Unicode symbols for social media icons
-- Font Awesome 6.4 CDN for social media icons
+- No external dependencies or frameworks

 The site is hosted on Domeneshop and automatically deployed when changes are pushed to the main branch.